EnneS/javanaise/README.md

 The coordinator tries to reach the client for the lock 10 times.
 After timeout the client is considered crashed (crash-failure model) and the remaining clients continue their counting.

+### test_lockButton.sh

+The goal of this test is to validate the locking mechanisms of javanaise.
+This test launches one coordinator and 2 irc clients.
+We added two toggle buttons (readLock, writeLock) to the original irc interface.

+To make a read, click on readLockButton to request a readLock, then clic on read button, then click on readLockButton again to release the lock.

+To make a read, click on writeLockButton to request a writeLock, then clic on write button, then click on writeLockButton again to release the lock.